 Whiteboard, its tools, and a media player.

-Live Assessment Based on Videos – Teacher can show an interesting video during the online class and then provoke a discussion on the Whiteboard or create a short quiz or poll related to its content.
+Live Assessment Based on Videos – Teacher can show an interesting video during the online class and then provoke a discussion on the online whiteboard or create a short quiz or poll related to its content.

 Digital Exit Cards – If a teacher wants to verify a student’s understanding of the lesson in a short amount of time, then one-minute papers or exit cards are a very good option.
 They force the learners to exercise their critical thinking ability in short responses.
 These questions can be asked via VEDAMO’s chat where learners have the option of sending general chat or personal chat messages to their peers or to their instructor.